-Pamela Paspa graduated magna cum laude from New York University Physical Therapy Program in 1989.
-She immediately went on to work at Mount Sinai Hospital, rotating through acute care, in-patient rehab and the out-patient orthopedic departments.
-She soon realized that her passion was in orthopedics and for the next 10 years Pam worked in a private practices specializing in sports medicine and orthopedics.
+Pamela Paspa graduated magna cum laude in 1989 from New York University’s Physical Therapy Program.
+She immediately went to work at Mount Sinai Hospital, rotating through the acute care, inpatient rehab, and outpatient orthopedic departments.
+She soon realized that her passion was in orthopedics, and for the next 10 years Pam worked in private practices specializing in sports medicine and orthopedics.

-In 1999, Pam opened her private practice.
-With hard work and diligence, the practice has grown from a solo practice to five physical therapists, with Kristen Tomlinson being her first employee.
-Pam and her staff continually strive towards excellence in patient care and it is exemplified through patient satisfaction surveys and physician recommendations to the facility.
+Pam opened her private practice, Paspa Physical Therapy, in 1999.
+With hard work and diligence, she has grown the practice from a solo practice to one with five physical therapists.
+Kristen Tomlinson, her first employee, is still with her.
+Pam and her staff continually strive towards excellence in patient care, exemplified through patient satisfaction surveys and physician recommendations to the facility.

-Pam has taken numerous continuing education courses over the years and had gained expertise in treating all areas of the body.
-She has completed many intensive work-shops and has specialist certifications for spine, hip and knee rehabilitation.
-Pam scope of knowledge also includes women’s health issues and the active aging adult.
+Pam has taken many continuing education courses and has expertise in treating all areas of the body.
+She has completed myriad intensive workshops and has specialist certifications for spine, hip, and knee rehabilitation.
+Pam’s vast scope of knowledge also includes women’s health issues and the active aging adult.

-Pam has had first-hand experience in the commitments to rehabilitation and recovery from injury.
-She tore her ACL knee ligament skiing in 2013.
-It was only as a patient, herself, did she truly understand the commitments needed for full recovery and return to sport.
-She gained a new level of respect for her patients who were not only able to come to physical therapy appointments 2-3 times per week, do their home program, but also to keep up with work and family responsibilities.
+Pam also has firsthand experience in rehabilitation and recovery from injury, having torn her ACL knee ligament in 2013 while skiing.
+It was only while being a patient herself did she truly understand the commitments needed for full recovery and return to sport.
+She gained a new level of respect for her patients who not only went to physical therapy appointments 2-3 times per week, but also did their home exercise program while keeping up with work and family responsibilities.

-Pam is an avid skier and runner.
-She also enjoys yoga and meditation, playing tennis, cycling and hiking.
-She lives in downtown Manhattan with her husband and two children.
+Pam continues to be an avid skier and a runner.
+She also enjoys yoga and meditation, playing tennis, cycling, and hiking.
+Pam lives in downtown Manhattan with her husband and two teenage children.
 She understands the challenges of juggling a family and career, and is proud to be both physical therapist and a mom.